 Jewish Learning Fellowship

 The Jewish Learning Fellowship (JLF) is a 10 week experiential, conversational seminar for USC students looking to deepen their understanding of Judaism on their own terms.
 We will be asking and grappling with life’s big questions, knowing we don’t have the answers, but creating the space to explore them together.
-Please email Andrew Max for more information.
+Please email Rachael Cohen for more information.